Kurama622/llm.nvim/README.md

 ---

 > [!IMPORTANT]
-> A free large language model(LLM) plugin that allows you to interact with LLM in Neovim.
+> A large language model(LLM) plugin that allows you to interact with LLM in Neovim.
 >
 > 1. Supports any LLM, such as GPT, GLM, Kimi, DeepSeek, Gemini, Qwen or local LLMs (such as ollama).
 > 2. Allows you to define your own AI tools, with different tools able to use different models.